-The Longacre Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
+The Longacre Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
 Constructed in 1912-13, the Longacre was built to house the productions of Broadway producer and baseball magnate Harry H. Frazee.
-Designed for Frazee by Henry Herts, prominent theater architect, the Longacre is among the earliest surviving Broadway theaters, and has an exceptionally handsome facade.
+Designed for Frazee by Henry B. Herts, prominent theater architect, the Longacre is among the earliest surviving Broadway theaters.

-Like most Broadway playhouses built before World War I, the Longacre was designed by a leading theater architect to house the offices and theatrical productions of its owner.
+Like most Broadway playhouses built before World War I, the Longacre was designed by a leading theater architect to house the office and theatrical productions of its owner.
 Though known as a baseball magnate, and at one time the owner of the Boston Red Sox, Frazee was also an influential Broadway producer who, besides building the Longacre theater, at one time also owned two other Broadway houses (the Harris and the Lyric).

 Henry B. Herts, the architect of the Longacre, earned a reputation as one of New York's most skilled theater architects, first in partnership with Hugh Tallant and later practicing alone.
-His facade for the Longacre is an exceptionally handsome neo-French Classic style design, based on classical sources and employing polychromatic effects.
+His design for the Longacre Interior incorporated a number of innovations in the auditorium's configuration, including an unusual square proscenium opening, and a two-balcony arrangement that creates a strong sense of intimacy.
+Herts's original fine Beaux-Arts style ornamental design, based on French classical sources, has unfortunately been altered.

-For three-quarters of a century the Longacre Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
+For three-quarters of a century the Longacre Theater Interior has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.